 Transcript requests are normally processed within one business day of receipt.

-Important Reminders: Any outstanding balance, parking ticket or other indebtedness to the College must be cleared by the appropriate office before a transcript can be released.
+- Any outstanding punitive holds with the College must be cleared by the appropriate office before a transcript can be released.

 Students suspended or expelled from the College may not use the fact of such action or the consequences of such action as the basis for an academic grievance.
 Further, suspended or expelled students are responsible for any financial obligation which may have been incurred as a result of the disciplinary sanction.